valeriacerciello/ai4good-mushroom/scripts/README.md

 ```

 ## 4. Few-Shot Evaluation (simple)
-Adjust the input and out directories inside the files.
+Note to user: adjust the input and output directories inside the files.

 ### Hyperparameter Sweeps